Solid-Interactive/solid-book/tv/roku/events/README.md

 tags: roku, events

-Roku let's you observe fields on other nodes using `node.observeField("fieldName", callback)`.
+Roku let's you observe fields on other nodes using `node.observeField("fieldName", "onFieldName")`.

-`callback` is a function on the component doing the observing.
+`onFieldName` is a function on the component doing the observing.

 If the field is on the component itself, then you can add the `onChange` attribute with the callback to the component instead of using the `observeField` method.
-However, do not that [`onChange` is usually executed on the render thread](https://sdkdocs.roku.com/display/sdkdoc/Optimization+Techniques).
+However, do note that [`onChange` is usually executed on the render thread](https://sdkdocs.roku.com/display/sdkdoc/Optimization+Techniques).

 The allowed types for reactive fields are listed [here](https://sdkdocs.roku.com/display/sdkdoc/interface#interface-Attributes)